 Garbage, Landfill Sites, Organics, and Yard Waste: The curbside collection and landfill sites are managed by the County of Wellington.
 For all related inquiries or concerns, including missed collections or where to purchase garbage bags, please visit the Garbage and Recycling page on the County of Wellington website or contact them directly at 519-837-2601 or report issues through the Recycle Coach app.

-Recycling: As of July 1, 2025, residential recycling pick up is managed by Waste Management (WM).
+Recycling: As of July 1, 2025, residential recycling pick up is managed by Circular Materials and administered through Waste Management (WM).
 Please contact WM for any missed collections, questions regarding blue box recycling, or where to pick up a new blue box by either by emailing canresidential@wm.com, calling 1-800-561-1655, or report issues through the Recycle Coach app.

 The Wellington Health Care Alliance operates three hospitals that serve the Wellington North community: